Hyle-org/devhub-hyle/docs/developers/general-doc/pipelined-proving.md

 The Hylé base layer ensures both privacy and scalability by verifying only the state transitions of smart contracts, rather than re-executing them.
 This approach reduces computational overhead but introduces a critical issue for provable applications: base state conflicts.

-Proof generation can be slow, especially on less powerful devices.
 An app with a lot of usage will see conflicting operations, where multiple transactions reference the same base state, waiting for the previous state change to be settled.

 The time spent generating proofs delays transaction finality.
 Proofs require accurate timestamps, but users can't predict when their transaction will be sequenced.

-This causes **parallelization limits**: multiple transactions may reference the same base state, creating invalid proofs when one is settled before the other.
+This causes parallelization limits: multiple transactions may reference the same base state, creating invalid proofs when one is settled before the other.

 We solve these issues by splitting sequencing from settlement; an operation includes two transactions.